YunzeMan/DCSRN/README.md

 ![Imgur](https://imgur.com/ECl1t1T.png)
 This repo DCSRN is a code package of paper [Brain MRI Super Resolution Using 3D Deep Densely Connected Neural Networks](https://arxiv.org/pdf/1801.02728.pdf) The paper propose a 3D Densely Connected Super-Resolution Networks (DCSRN), derived from [Densely connected convolutional networks](https://arxiv.org/pdf/1608.06993.pdf).
 After trainning on the public dataset HCP, this method achieves a better performance in terms of **SSIM**, **PSNR** and **NRMSE**.
 So far, the implementation only support SSIM performance.
+The encapsulation structure of this project follows [tf-unet](https://github.com/jakeret/tf_unet), which is well designed and easy to understand.

 ## 2. Installation
 #### 2.1 Prerequisites